 Ah, November.
 Summer is long gone, it feels like fall has only just begun, and yet winter vibes are starting to trickle in—sort of like guests that arrive before your party starts and you're kind of annoyed because you're not quite ready.
 But I like the definition below:

-So, in the name of new adventures and exciting risks, let's talk about some unique and simple ways to generate interest, build brand awareness, and attract more customers to your business this November.
-In this post, I'm going to provide you with
+So, in the name of new adventures and exciting risks, let's talk about some unique ways to market your business this November.
+Read on to get:

 Thanksgiving and gratitude (and perhaps Black Friday greed) are not the only themes of November.
 This crisp and cool month is home to a number of awareness causes: